skeletonlabs/skeleton/.changeset/odd-countries-admire.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: Replaced unicode arrows with template SVGs for the Paginator component
+bugfix: Replaced unicode arrows with SVGs for the Paginator component